ksoltan/testMock/test/README.txt

 Contains:
 include/ - unit testing and mock framework headers (catch, fakeit)
-          Add Particle functionality mocks (such as String, Publish, etc) to include/Particle.h unit/ - unit tests
+          Add Particle functionality mocks (such as String, Publish, etc) to include/Particle.h If you define a fake library class, initialize it in test/main.cpp unit/ - unit tests

 To run tests, from test/ folder: